- Information for:

 boards and worked as an industry consultant.

-Dr. Richey is the Department Chair of the Harbert College’s Center for Supply Chain Management Department.
+Dr. Richey is the Department Chair of the Harbert College’s Supply Chain Management Department.
 There he builds on his strong relationships with industry partners and connects research with practice.
 Since 2003, he has published more than 80 articles in leading journals and been honored with a number of teaching awards.
 Before entering academia, Glenn worked in managerial positions in procurement, sales, retail consulting, finishing/ manufacturing, warehousing, and logistics/supply chain operations for Scott Paper Company and Genuine Parts Company’s S.P.
 Richards Division.

 Regions Bank Professor